-This course explores the ways in which schools are influenced by the political, social, and cultural context of the urban environment and examines how the role of leadership can respond to the conditions and issues that exist there.
-To explore the role and influence that race, social class, culture, and politics play in transforming urban education, candidates will frame analysis in a social justice framework.
-Invoking a social justice framework means that candidates situate their analysis within the historical struggle against race and class oppression.
+This course explores the ways in which schools are influenced by the political, social, and cultural context and examines how the role of leadership can respond to the inequitable conditions that exist in underserved public schools.
+To explore the role and influence that race, social class, culture, and politics play in transforming urban education, candidates will frame their analyses using a social justice framework.
+Invoking a social justice framework means that candidates situate their analyses within the historical struggle against race and class oppression.
 Candidates will explore the ways they, as social justice educators, define and demonstrate care in the schooling context.
-Candidates’ papers discuss how the urban context influences their conception of leading a culture of care, as well as, their roles as school leaders to create the conditions for care to exist.
-Candidates will also comment on the expected outcomes that will result from creating a more caring school environment.
-Candidates are required to complete an equity audit of a specific underserved community which culminates in a group presentation of how they would lead to challenge marginalizing policies and practices in schools.
+Candidates’ final papers discuss how the urban context influences their conception of leading a culture of care, as well as, their roles as school leaders to create the conditions for care to exist.
+Candidates study leadership theories and are required to complete an equity audit of a specific underserved community which culminates in a group presentation of how they would lead to challenge marginalizing policies and practices in schools.

 This course is designed to introduce candidates to the world of educational research to drive data-driven decision making, specifically for an underserve subgroup.
-The course will focus on using multiple measures to determine school, teacher and student success using knowledge, skills and attitudes to lead evidence-based inquiry to implement change at their school sites.
+The course will focus on using multiple measures—qualitative and quantitative–to determine school, teacher, and student success and needs.
+Using these knowledge, skills and attitudes, the candidate will lead an evidence-based inquiry to implement change at their school sites.
 In this course, candidates will focus on developing a leadership research project that will advance educational equity and social justice in the candidate’s school or district.
-Candidates will focus on defining a focus area for a year-long research project challenging an aspect of marginalization to be implemented as a major component of their fieldwork, reviewing relevant research literature, learning data collection and analysis strategies, and engage candidate’s school community in the project.
+Candidates will focus on defining a focus area for a year-long research project challenging one aspect of marginalization, and this will serve as a major component of their fieldwork.
+Candidates will review relevant research literature, learn data collection and analysis strategies, and engage candidate’s school community in the project.
 This course includes the candidates’ development of Cal APA cycle 1: Analyzing data to inform school improvement and promote equity, which will be submitted in fall quarter.

-This three-course sequence emphasizes the translation of theory into practice guided by the California Administrator Performance Expectations (CAPES).
+This three-course sequence emphasizes the translation of theory into practice addressing the California Administrator Performance Expectations (CAPES).
 Candidates are expected to participate in authentic site-based administrative experiences; they will have the opportunity to learn by doing in schools or offices where they are currently assigned.
-Each candidate will develop a leadership project to implement throughout the year and designs a plan to sure that all the CAPES are assessed.
+Each candidate will develop a leadership project to implement throughout the year and will design a plan to ensure that all the CAPES are assessed.
 This is done under the immediate supervision of a school site supervisor who is responsible for providing direction and mentoring for the aspiring administrator.
-The UCLA field supervisor monitors and evaluates the student field experiences.
-Candidates will use the evidence from their projects, their narratives describing their projects and their updates and reflections to design an ePortfolio housed on Chalk and Wire that speaks to their growth and development in meeting novice-level competency in the California Administrator Performance Expectations (CAPES).
+The UCLA field supervisor monitors, observes, assesses, and evaluates the candidates’ field experiences.
+Candidates will use the evidence from their projects, their narratives describing their projects and their updates to design an ePortfolio housed on Chalk and Wire that speaks to their growth and development in meeting novice-level competency in the California Administrator Performance Expectations (CAPES).
 The eportfolio will include a final reflection addressing what candidates have learned about leadership and the subsequent steps they might take to advance their professional growth.
-At the end of the program, each candidate will meet with the hosting school administration to present the eportoflio and is assessed by his/her site supervisor.
-The UCLA field supervisor will assess the portfolio when candidates submit it for final evaluation to the PLI program director, verify with the Office of Student Services that the candidate is qualified for the Certificate of Eligibility and place it on file for review by the California Commission on Teacher Credentialing (CTC).
+At the end of the program, each candidate will meet with the hosting school administration to present the completed eportoflio and is assessed by the school site administrator.
+The UCLA field supervisor will assess the portfolio before the candidate submits it to the PLI director for approval who then verifies with the Office of Student Services that the candidate is qualified for the Certificate of Eligibility.
+The file is placed on Chalk and Wire for review by the California Commission on Teacher Credentialing (CTC).

-The purpose of this course is to study, explore and analyze how school leaders understand and begin to meet the needs of marginalized students with increasing societal and political demands through leading the implementation of curriculum and instruction.
-Through a social justice lens, candidates will examine the philosophical, ethical, political and cultural underpinnings of curriculum and instruction theory, research and practice.
-The course will focus on curriculum and instruction leadership as a democratic and collaborative practice and how to view the leadership of curriculum and instruction through a culturally relevant and responsive lens.
-Candidates will become familiar with the Common Core Standards and practices, along with the newly designed assessments.
-Candidates will reflect upon the concepts introduced from the course readings, class discussions and group presentations to write about their curriculum and instruction leadership philosophy and the vision they have to move their staff and school community towards that philosophy.
-Candidates will discuss the impact they believe their philosophy and vision will have on their marginalized group, school and community stakeholders.
-The Final Paper will be evaluated for written competency (quality, thoroughness, depth, and professionalism) as well as the candidate’s mastery of: pertinent literature, academic and theoretical underpinnings and development of professional skills.
-Each candidate will present review of instructional materials and how they might or might not support student learning.
+The purpose of this course is to study, explore and analyze how school leaders meet the needs of marginalized students through leading a school community in the implementation of curriculum and instruction.
+Through a social justice anti-biased lens, candidates will examine the philosophical, ethical, political and cultural underpinnings of curriculum and instruction theory, research and practice.
+The course will focus on curriculum and instructional leadership as a democratic and collaborative practice viewed through a culturally relevant and responsive lens.
+Candidates will become familiar with the Common Core Standards and practices, along with the SBAC assessments.
+Candidates will reflect upon the concepts introduced from the course readings, class discussions and group presentations to write about their curriculum and instruction leadership philosophy, and the vision they have designed to move their staff and school community towards that philosophy.
+Candidates will discuss the impact they believe their philosophy and vision will have on marginalized groups, school and community stakeholders.
+The Final Paper will be evaluated for written competency (quality, thoroughness, depth, and professionalism) as well as the candidate’s mastery of pertinent literature, academic and theoretical underpinnings and development of professional skills.
+Each candidate will present a review of instructional materials and how those materials might or might not support student learning.
 The task is to define how, as a leader, the candidate would address issues of congruity or incongruity in implementing mandatory instructional practices or programs.
 This course is integrated with ED 441A.
 Professor Tyrone Howard, UCLA GSEIS, offers a module on Culturally Responsive Pedagogy and its role in working with Black Youth.

 The purpose of this course is to explore the historical and theoretical frameworks of supervision practices, considering the economic, social, political, and educational context of public schooling.
 This course asks candidates to examine processes a leader uses to co-create a school culture that promotes teachers’ professional growth and potential through all stages of adult development.
 Emphasis is placed on assignments that examine the beliefs and values of leaders and how those are reflected in supervision practices.
 Assignments are intended to encourage the candidate to develop a clear understanding of the role the leader plays in promoting a learning community focused on equity and access for all students.
 Candidates are asked to examine themes of supervision, professional development and evaluation through a critical lens.
 This course focuses on leadership skills in leading instruction with a focus on the needs of teachers to develop skills in recognizing and addressing the needs of marginalized candidates.
 The Supervision of Instruction Project is the core assignment intended to connect theory, philosophy, and beliefs to practice.
 It involves site-based assignments such as peer observations.
-It is an analysis and reflection on a leadership role established in the candidate’s fieldwork that includes collaboration, professional growth of teachers, and the ability to evaluate implementation of a professional growth plan and evaluate personnel with an emphasis on professional growth.
-Candidates will develop through the project a clear supervisory vision for their leadership in fostering instructional improvement within a framework of equity and social justice.
-Professor Daniel Solorzano, UCLA GSEIS, leads a module on the effect of microaggressions on youth and how do leaders create cultures of learning that push again institutional and personal microaggressions.
+It is an analysis and reflection on the leaders role in collaboration with teachers, in the development of professional learning of teachers, and the ability to assess and evaluate teacher performance.
+Candidates will develop a coaching approach based on PLI’s reciprocal learning partnerships coaching model.
+Professor Daniel Solórzano, UCLA GSEIS, leads a module on microaggressions on teachers, youth, and families, and how leaders create cultures of learning that push against institutional and personal microaggressions.
 The second Cal APA cycle, facilitating communities of practice, is developed in this course and submitted in the winter quarter.
 Cal APA Cycle 3, supporting teacher growth, will be developed in this course and submitted in the spring quarter.